-- If the student's PhD thesis, or MS advanced project or thesis require this internship; then a CPT may be taken in conjunction with CSE 523/524, CSE 599, or CSE 699. - If the student is pursuing an MS with advanced project or thesis, the student's advisor approves of the internship, and certifies that the internship work is not expected to impede the normal academic progress of the student.
+- If the student's PhD thesis, or MS advanced project or thesis require this internship; then a CPT may be taken in conjunction with CSE 523/524, CSE 599, or CSE 699. - If an MS student is pursuing an internship not directly related to their MS thesis or project, the student's advisor approves of the internship, and certifies that the internship work is not expected to impede the normal academic progress of the student.